M

 Props

 SAVE: Props are super important as a freelance English teacher, especially if your niche market is teaching kids.
-If you want to save money on these teaching tools, you can make do-it-yourself props like sock puppets, popsicle sticks puppets (just glue pictures to the sticks), and flashcards.
+If you want to save money on these teaching tools, you can make do-it-yourself props like sock puppets, popsicle stick puppets (just glue pictures to the sticks), and flashcards.
 If you have little siblings, you can borrow stuffed animals, toys, or cute objects from them, too!

 Workspace